 Existing government insurances should be expanded to allow New Yorkers to buy in.
 Expanding Medicaid, Child Health Plus, Healthy NY program and Medicare to insure all New Yorkers would be the ideal prototype for universal access to quality health care.

+Legislation must be enacted to ensure mandatory cultural competency for all physicians and healthcare workers in New York State.
+Healthcare workers in New York must be made aware of the terminal effects of prejudice in healthcare on ethnic minority groups in New York State.
 David Satcher M.D., the former U.S. Surgeon General, estimates 83,570 annual premature deaths are due to social assumptions, misunderstandings and prejudices in healthcare.

 Dr. Nelson Adams, the 111th President of the National Medical Association, states: “Cultural competency education is urgently needed.
 Racial inequities in healthcare will never be scientifically justified, politically excusable, or morally acceptable”.